Abdulkareemoj/Abdulkareemoj/README.md

 Hopefully will get to work on other intrests with more languages and tools.

  What im doing Right Now:
-  - Building another version of my portfolio and maybe blog website with Astro - 90% Done
+  - Building another version of my portfolio and maybe blog website with Astro and PayloadCMS- 90% Done
-  - Building a REST api with Nodejs and Typescript  - 70% Done
   - Learning and building web apps and servers with Deno
   - Learning Lua